Breadcrumb

 Where can I access the redesigned DGIS forms?

-When will the transition to the redesigned DGIS forms take place?
+When did the transition to the redesigned DGIS forms take place?

-How will the transition to the redesigned DGIS forms be implemented?
+How is the transition to the redesigned DGIS forms being implemented?

 All DGIS reports created on or after August 1, 2024, will be transitioned to the redesigned forms.
 The transition will take place regardless of where a grantee is in their funding cycle (Year 1, Year 2, Year 3, etc.).
 There are two exceptions to this:

-- Grantees whose next report is on or after August 1, 2024, and the report will be their final DGIS report (Project Period End Report [PPER]): They will finish their DGIS reporting with the current forms.
+• Grantees whose next report is on or after August 1, 2024, and the report will be their final DGIS report (Project Period End Report [PPER]): They will finish their DGIS reporting with the previous forms.
 This will allow grantees to close out their projects using a consistent set of forms.

 Where can grantees find out which redesigned DGIS forms will be (or have been) assigned to them?